uberllama/api_presenter/README.md

 `rails g api_presenter:config`

 Generate your configuration file.
-Currently, ApiPresent allows allows customization of querysting parameter names for including policies and associated resources(see below).
-More configuration options coming soon.
+Currently, ApiPresenter allows allows customization of querysting parameter names for including policies and associated resources (see below).
+More configuration options to come.

 ### 1. Create your Presenter